MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 Now, create two VM networks and IP pools for two tenants in your SDN infrastructure, to test connectivity.

-**Note**:
+> [!NOTE]

-- Do not use the first IP address of your available subnet.
+> - Do not use the first IP address of your available subnet.
 For example, if your available subnet is from .1 to .254, start your range at .2 or greater.
-- Currently you can’t create a VM network with **No Isolation** for logical networks that are managed by the network controller.
+> - Currently you can’t create a VM network with **No Isolation** for logical networks that are managed by the network controller.
 You must choose the **Isolate using Hyper-V Network Virtualization** isolation option when creating VM Networks associated with HNV Provider logical networks.
-- Since the network controller is not yet tested with IPv6, use IPv4 for both the logical network and the VM network when you create a VM network.
+> - Since the network controller is not yet tested with IPv6, use IPv4 for both the logical network and the VM network when you create a VM network.

 1. [Create a VM network](network-virtual.md) for each tenant.
 2. [Create an IP address pool](network-pool.md) for each VM network.